rossshannon/pincushion/README.md

 - Install the `foreman` gem using `gem install foreman`, and then run the `Procfile` using `foreman start -p 5000`.
 Grunt will build the required packages and a web server will be booted to run Pincushion on localhost port 5100 (http://localhost:5100).

 ## Changelog

+### 2.1 (2025-11-14)

+- Add a settings page to configure the credentials securely in the browser rather than in the bookmarklet URL.

+### 2.0 (2025-11-12)

+- Refactor the codebase to use React, Redux, and TypeScript.
+- Many usability and performance improvements.

 ### 1.6 (2023-10-18)